Zhinjio/manager/README.md

 > I have a very good friend and mentor who summarized being a manager into three things.
 He said "you have to be an umbrella, snowplow and toolshed".
 He lives in Minnesota, so it was snowplow instead of bulldozer, but you get the idea.
 "Get me the tools I need, clear the way for me and keep it from raining on me".
 I do think there is more to it than that, but those three things are essential, and I endeavor to excel at those things.
 I will be building strong (sometimes political) relationships around the company, so you don't have to, or helping facilitate your relationships with others when you do.

-> I think that being a technical manager, that I bring more to the table than someone who isn't.
+> I think that being a technical manager, I bring more to the table than someone who isn't.
 I can be a technical mentor, especially for someone new to the job, but ultimately, I expect that you'll all eventually (or already) know quite a bit more about the technical aspects of your job than I do.
 That just goes with the territory.
 That doesn't mean I don't want you to come to me with technical problems.
 I'd rather not just list off a bunch of topics I think I can speak to.
 Instead I'll just say that I have a diverse background with a variety of technical domains, so don't be shy about using me as a sounding board for your thoughts and ideas, and I might also be able to steer you to resources that can help you further.
-A holdover from my own technical contributor roles is that I bring some fairly sharp problem solving skills to the table too, so let me exercise them once in awhile!
+A holdover from my own technical contributor roles is that I bring some fairly sharp problem solving skills to the table too, so let me exercise them once in a while!

 # Quirks